raymond-1227/soundfixer-mv3/README.md

 ## Testing the extension locally

-1. Download the latest release source code [here](https://github.com/raymond-1227/soundfixer-mv3/releases/latest)
+1. Download the latest release source code [from the releases page](https://github.com/raymond-1227/soundfixer-mv3/releases/latest)
 2. Decompress the .zip file
 3. Go to Chrome > Extensions > Manage Extensions
 4. Enable Developer mode (at the top right corner)